 Parks and gardens

 With over 90 parks and gardens, it is no wonder that Glasgow is known as the Dear Green Place.
 Here are our picks of some of the top parks and green spaces in each of Glasgow's neighbourhoods.

 Parks in Glasgow city centre

 Parks in the west end

 Kelvingrove Park is a classic example of a Victorian park, set on the banks of the River Kelvin.
 Two of the city's most grand buildings stand at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
 The park also boasts the open-air arts venue Kelvingrove Bandstand and Amphitheatre, two play parks and a skatepark.

 Not far from Byres Road, the Botanic Gardens offer a tranquil blend of green space, woodland walks and river walks by the River Kelvin.
-The Gardens are also home to two glasshouses, one of these being the beautiful Kibble Palace, which houses plants from all around the world and marble statues.
+The Gardens are also home to two glasshouses.
+One of these is the beautiful Kibble Palace, which houses plants from all around the world and marble statues.
 There are self-guided trails to enjoy, including a tree trail and a river walk.

 Victoria Park is one of Glasgow's prettiest parks.
 It boasts an extensive range of formal floral displays, a large boating pond and children's play park.
 Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest.
 The fossilised tree stumps are thought to be around 330 million years old.